-1. These seven letters are designed to reveal Christ.
+What is the purpose of these letters?
+In essence, there are two.
+First, these seven letters are designed to reveal Christ.
 That is the purpose of the book at large.
 It is the revelation of the Person and work of Jesus Christ (see 1:1).
 In fact, each of these seven letters begins with a description of Christ.
 Since these letters reveal Christ, the main benefit of this study is it will help us to know Christ better.

-2. These seven letters are designed to revive the Church.

-Though these letters were written to seven particular local churches that no longer exist, they apply to us.
-Each letter ends with this charge (see 2:7, 11, 17, etc.), "He who has an ear, let him hear what the Spirit says to the churches."
+Secondly, these seven letters are designed to revive the Church.
+Though these letters were written to seven particular local churches that no longer exist, we know they apply to us because each letter ends with this charge (see 2:7, 11, 17, etc.), "He who has an ear, let him hear what the Spirit says to the churches."
 Notice the plural "churches."
 What Jesus said to the church at Ephesus, He wanted the other churches to hearken.
 These are letters which can revive us as a church!